ImperialCollegeLondon/drunc_ui/docs/development.md

    the versions in the image.
 This is usually the latest commit in the `develop` branch of those repositories but you should check that no new commits have been added since the nightly was built.
-1. Regenerate the Poetry lock file.
+1. Regenerate the Poetry lock file with `poetry lock`.
 1. Run `docker compose up --build` to start the development stack.
 1. Test the new image.
 Make sure that you can boot a test session, complete the full set of FSM transitions and whatever new functionality the nightly is being for is working